Updated: 1/13/2020 | January 13th, 2020

 When you only hear about US flight deals, it’s easy to get frustrated and think “those lucky bastards,” but every week I put together a weekly newsletter featuring deals from around the world.
 I know they exist, even if they aren’t as abundant as US deals:

-- Middle Eastern airlines are starting to offer cheap airfare via their hubs to India and Africa (you can go to India from Italy right now for only 332 euros return!).
+- Middle Eastern airlines are starting to offer cheap airfare via their hubs to India and Africa.

 - AirAsia offers incredible deals throughout Asia and Australia for as little as $100 per leg.

 - Norwegian Airlines can get you from Asia to Europe for $500 round-trip.

 - An expanding backpacker scene in South America has seen the rise of safe and cheap hop-on-hop-off buses like Peru Hop.

 - LAN Airlines has many deals from South America.

 There are few areas of the world that truly lack any deals (sorry, Central Asia!) and, while it’s impossible to have every deal, tip, or piece of advice work for everyone, there’s always something for someone.